ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 func removeHyphens(value string) string => replace(value, '-', '')
 ```

 Taking into account the length of the prefix, environment and region, this is enough for the Key Vault and Storage Account if you keep the combination of workload and instance to about 15 characters.

-For the Virtual Machine, we need to make the name even shorter but it should also be unique.
+For a Virtual Machine, we need to make the name even shorter.
 We can use the [uniqueString](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-string#uniquestring) function to generate a unique string based on the workload, environment and region.
 The result won't be globally unique, but it's close enough for our purpose.
 The returned value is 13 characters long.
 For example, `uniqueString('sample', 'dev', 'norwayeast')` will result in the `zmamywx7mjdhw`.

-I want to include the instance in the name, so we need to make the generated unique string a litter shorter depending on the length of the isntance.
-Using `substring` we kan remove the last characters of the unique string, based on the length of the instance.
-Here's the function to create the virtual machine name:
+I want to include the instance in the resource name, so we need to make the generated unique string a litter shorter depending on the length of the instance.
+Using `substring`, we can remove the last characters of the unique string based on the length of the instance.
+Here's the full function to create the virtual machine name:

 ```bicep
 func getVirtualMachineName(workload string, environment string, region string, instance string) string =>